Reach Out Recovery

 People with non-profit dreams and often 501(c) (3) designations were contacting the Non-profit Resource Center Director frequently.
 They had great passion and interesting ideas, but almost all most lacked a realistic non-profit business plan.
 Listening to each story required at least half an hour of the Director’s time.
 We helped the Director create an opportunity, using existing resources, to provide next-step-help to these individuals in a way that required a minimum amount of the Director’s time.
 The Director assigned an experienced volunteer, with an interest in helping new non-profits, to create a one-on-one monthly opportunity.
 Now, when the Director receives appropriate calls about new non-profits, she recommends the opportunity.
 During the session, the volunteer listens, suggests next steps, offers appropriate referrals and collects data about community needs.
 Benefits: New non-profit leaders are better served, heard and connected to appropriate resources to develop next step plans.
 The volunteer followed his interests and also collects information that helps to shape future programming at the Resource Center.
 Most importantly, the Director saved significant time each week.

 Double in Less than Two Years

 To meet community need, The Food Bank of Manatee needed more food.
 Fortunately, untapped resources existed.
 They included unsold local farm produce; delayed fruit shipments with little commercial value from the nearby port, plus meat and other food nearing expiration dates from grocery stores.
 With transportation and community connections this food, instead of being discarded, was transformed to feed the hungry.
 We helped The Food Bank to obtain a refrigerated truck, a refrigerated van, food collection barrels and other tools to make this happen.
 Benefits: These items allowed The Food Bank to retire several worn vehicles, serve over 40 new partner agencies and double the food they distributed.
-Food gained over three years: 2 million pounds.
+Food gained over three years: two million pounds.

 Developing a “What’s Next” Strategy